Aphthoid Pospischill-Feyrter

 ICD11: -

-Mostly in children, rarely in adults.
+Mostly occurring in children, rarely in adults.

-Herpes virus infection in a situation of immune deficiency.
+Herpes virus infection in an immunodeficiency situation.

-Oral, genital area, acra.
+Oral, genital area, acral.

-Healing after 1-2 weeks of therapy.
+Healing after 1-2 weeks.

 1. Ozcan, D., et al., Mucocutaneous disorders in renal transplant recipients receiving sirolimus-based immunosuppressive therapy: a prospective, case-control study.
 Clin Transplant, 2013.
 27(5): p.
 742-8.